bernaRocha/mandarin_HSK/README.md

 # HSK 3
-Studies forthe HSK 3 exam
+Studies for the HSK 3 exam